-That’s the question that Roger Martin addresses in his wonderful book Diaminds: Decoding the Mental Habits of Successful Thinkers.
-Changing how we think isn’t easy though.
+That’s the question that Roger Martin addresses in his excellent book Diaminds: Decoding the Mental Habits of Successful Thinkers.
+Changing how we think isn’t easy, though.

 Successful thinking integrates several radically different models while preserving the thinker’s ability to act decisively.
 The successful thinker is an integrator who can quickly and effectively abstract the best qualities of radically different ways of seeing and representing; in doing so, that person develops ‘a better lens’ on the bewildering phenomenon we call the ‘world.’

 Integrators attempt to hold two, often contradictory, ways of seeing the world.
 Rather than fearing the ensuing tension, they embrace it.

 This is reminiscent of F. Scott Fitzgerald, who said:

 The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.
 One should, for example, be able to see that things are hopeless yet be determined to make them otherwise.